-- Workers will be informed of: - The implications of this policy and procedures. - The health and safety risks associated with alcohol and drug use in the workplace. - How to access professional alcohol and drug treatment/counselling.
+- How to manage employees who may be at risk. - Workers will be informed of: - The implications of this policy and procedures. - The health and safety risks associated with alcohol and drug use in the workplace. - How to access professional alcohol and drug treatment/counselling.

-15. Related documents
+6. Related documents